Alamelumangai17/Ballmovement/README.md

  step 1

-   - The <div> element with the ID "ball" represents the green ball.
+   - The  element with the ID "ball" represents the green ball.
    - It's styled with CSS attributes for its appearance, including its color, size, and position.

 step 2 :